alexandertrefz/essence/packages/stdlib/README.md

 `static PI: Transcendental` stays a native and reaches a call site as the plain `Number.PI` member read — no standard library Property has a value yet.

+`Number.PI` and `Number.TAU` look like the two that should have gone first, and neither can.
+No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `PI` IS the primitive the rest are written from, and there is no Transcendental literal to write instead.
+Every arithmetic route to `TAU` is Typed `Transcendental | Rational` (`Number.PI::multiply(with 2)`, `Number.PI::add(Number.PI)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union.
+So the band is exercised through `useStdlib` (`packages/compiler/src/enricher/stdlib.ts`), the seam that swaps the process-wide library for one a test wrote, until a Property that can carry a value is written here.

 ### What to weigh before writing the next one

 Composition is not free, and two costs are easy to miss because no test fails: